tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

 useful, it has some drawbacks:

-- experiments can only be done on a relatively small set of inputs, limited by the time and memory available on your computer
+- experiments can only be done on a relatively small set of inputs, limited by the time and memory available on your computer, and how much input you have
 - when comparing algorithms, it can be hard to be sure that the experimental conditions are the same, e.g. different computers run at different speeds
 - the algorithm has to be implemented and debugged, which can be time-consuming